 Whilst you’re in the area close to Aizu-Miyashita Station (会津宮下駅), why not try out a traditional weaving experience at Mishima Town Tourism Association?
 The Tourism Association is less than 100 metres in front of the train station, making it very easy to access.

-Drive from Aizu-Miyashita Station to Hinoemata Town.
-The drive to Hinoemata Town is likely to take around 2 hours, but the views of the luscious Japanese countryside are so stunning that you are likely to stop your car a few times on the way!
+Drive from Aizu-Miyashita Station to Hinoemata Village.
+The drive to Hinoemata is likely to take around 2 hours, but the views of the luscious Japanese countryside are so stunning that you are likely to stop your car a few times on the way!

 After you drop off your luggage at your accommodation in Hinoemata Town, have a look and see if you can find the Six Buddhas hidden in the town.
-You can read about the significance of the Buddhas here.
+Read more about Hinoemata here.

 If you time it right, you can see a kabuki performance here, at a theatre with over 260 years of history!
 Alternatively, even if you visit when a play is not being performed, the stage and the surrounding seating area are exciting to explore.
 Moreover, there is a small museum about the history of kabuki very close by, as well as a shrine where you can cut ties with old flames, or build new ones!